MusicDin/kubitect/README.md

 Change variables in [terraform.tfvars](terraform.tfvars) file to fit your needs.
 Variables are set to work out of the box.
-Only unset required variable is:
-+ `vm_image_source` URL or path on the file system to OS image

 **IMPORTANT:**
 Review variables before initializing a cluster.